The Delaware Contemporary

 The Delaware Contemporary is Delaware's only contemporary art museum.
 Founded in 1979 as the Delaware Center for Contemporary Arts (DCCA) it rebranded to its current name in 2015.
 It is a non-collecting museum focused on work by local, regional, as well as national and international artists.

 The Delaware Contemporary moved to the Riverfront in Wilmington, Delaware in 2000.
 The 33,000-square-foot building includes seven galleries, 26 art studios, an auditorium, a classroom, a museum shop, and administrative offices.

-In 2008, it ceased charging admission to view the galleries to offer families more affordable cultural choices during the recession.
+In 2008, it ceased charging admission to view the galleries to offer families more affordable cultural choices during the Great Recession.